Valiant Universe: Deathmate

-Malev War

 Acclaim Comics Universe

+Unity 2000

-Unity 2000Unity 2000 is the name of an Acclaim mini-series, which was written in the year of 1999 by Jim Shooter, penciled by Jim Starlin, and originally slated to run for six issues.
+Unity 2000 is the name of an Acclaim mini-series, which was written in the year of 1999 by Jim Shooter, penciled by Jim Starlin, and originally slated to run for six issues.
 This miniseries was Shooter's first story with Valiant characters since being fired from the company in the year of 1992.
 Seeing the changes and transitions made to the universe since he was fired from the publication, the purpose of the crossover was to briefly establish a "multiverse," by combining the storylines and characters from the Original Valiant Universe (VH1, 1991–1996) to those from the Acclaim Valiant Universe (VH2, 1997–2000).
 Future Acclaim Valiant stories would have continued from where Unity 2000 ended, explaining the relationship between VH1 and VH2 stories.

 Shooter introduced another alternate universe, called VH-0 by fans.
 It was his vision of what the Valiant Universe would have been like, if he had been allowed to stay with the company.
 According to Shooter's plot, at the end of the crossover, VH-0 was destroyed and most of its characters were killed.
 VH-1 and VH-2 would then fuse together into a new universe.
 However, Acclaim continued to suffer losses on their video games while the series suffered a number of administrative problems (art return and issues with Jim not being paid) and were forced to cancel the series after only the third issue.
 The company folded shortly afterwards, and all comic assets were acquired and relaunch by then newly-formed Valiant Entertainment.